BCDevOps/developer-experience/docs/kcMigration/sso-service-name-migration-notification.md

 ### When?

 Starting on Oct 6th, all dev/test/prod KeyCloak instances are accessible via the new service name.
-Product team should schedule on follow up actions and start migration.
+Product team are encouraged to start planning the migration to the new SSO service name over the next 6 weeks.

 **Please note that we are not shutting down the original service name at `sso.pathfinder.gov.bc.ca`.
 Instead, both pathfinder and the new `oidc.gov.bc.ca` service name will be supported for 6 weeks/two sprints (will be extended longer if needed), which allows product teams to update integrated applications and conduct thorough testing.** As a result, we are expecting to deprecate the pathfinder service name for the following timeline: